apache/mina-sshd/docs/technical/kex.md

 sent one's own SSH_MSG_KEX_INIT message non-KEX messages that might require sending back an answer.

-The answer lies in the [`KeyExchangeMessageHandler`](../../sshd-core/src/main/java/org/apache/sshd/common/session/helpers/KeyExchangeMessageHandler.java).
-Each session funnels all SSH packets it sends, before encryption, through this per-session object.
-The `KeyExchangeMessageHandler` then looks at the current KEX state and at the packet that is to be sent and decides what to do with it:
+The KexFilter's outgoing messages handler `KexOutputHandler` looks at the current KEX state and at the packet that is to be sent and decides what to do with it:

-* If the packet is a low-level packet allowed during KEX, it is encrypted and sent directly.
+* If no KEX is ongoing, or if the packet is a low-level packet allowed during KEX, it is allowed through and passed on to the next lower filter in the filter chain.
-* If no KEX is ongoing, the message is encrypted and sent directly.
 * Otherwise, the packet is queued.

 Once KEX is done, the queue is flushed, i.e., all the queued packets are encrypted